 A complete rework of the regulatory pathway to market within the healthcare system will likely take longer than stakeholders in technology, business, and innovation would like.
 That said, there have been some noteworthy changes made already worth celebrating.

-- By working closely with the FDA to understand the requirements for autonomous AI in healthcare and closely following their guidance, the first ever DeNovo clearance for an autonomous AI in healthcare was granted to Digital Diagnostics for IDx-DR
+- By working closely with the FDA to understand the requirements for autonomous AI in healthcare and closely following their guidance, the first ever DeNovo clearance for an autonomous AI in healthcare was granted to Digital Diagnostics for LumineticsCore (formerly known as IDx-DR)

 - CMS was quick to see the benefits of bringing autonomous AI to healthcare and created the first ever autonomous AI Category I CPT code (92229)